Queen Camilla: Foreign and domestic trips

 Camilla's first solo engagement as Duchess of Cornwall was a visit to Southampton General Hospital; she attended the Trooping the Colour for the first time in June 2005, making her appearance on the balcony of Buckingham Palace afterwards.
-The Duchess made her inaugural overseas tour in November 2005, when she visited the United States, and met President George W. Bush and First Lady Laura Bush at the White House.
-Afterward Camilla and Charles visited New Orleans to see the aftermath of Hurricane Katrina and met some of the residents whose lives were changed drastically by the hurricane.
+She made her inaugural overseas tour in November 2005, when she visited the United States, and met George W. and Laura Bush at the White House.
+Afterward, Camilla and Charles visited New Orleans to see the aftermath of Hurricane Katrina and met some of the residents whose lives were affected by the hurricane.
 In March 2006, the couple visited Egypt, Saudi Arabia and India.
 In 2007, Camilla conducted the naming ceremonies for HMS Astute and the new Cunard cruise ship, MS Queen Victoria.
 In November 2007, she toured with the Prince of Wales on a four-day visit to Turkey.
-In 2008, she and the Prince of Wales toured the Caribbean, Japan, Brunei and Indonesia.
+In 2008, she and Charles toured the Caribbean, Japan, Brunei and Indonesia.
 In 2009, they toured Chile, Brazil, Ecuador, Italy and Germany.
 Their visit to the Holy See in Italy included a meeting with Pope Benedict XVI.
 They later visited Canada.
 In early 2010, they visited Hungary, the Czech Republic and Poland.
 Camilla was unable to carry out her engagements on their tour of Eastern Europe after developing a trapped nerve in her back.
-In October 2010, she accompanied the Prince of Wales to Delhi, India, for the opening of the 2010 Commonwealth Games.
+In October 2010, she accompanied Charles to Delhi, India, for the opening of the 2010 Commonwealth Games.

 In March 2011, Camilla and Charles visited Portugal, Spain, and Morocco, visiting the heads of state of each country.
 In June 2011, the Duchess alone represented the British royal family at the 125th Wimbledon Tennis Championships.
-In August 2011, she accompanied the Prince of Wales to Tottenham to visit the aftermath of the London riots.
+In August 2011, she accompanied Charles to Tottenham to visit the aftermath of the London riots.
 The couple later went to visit with Tottenham residents in February 2012, meeting with local shop owners six months after the riots to see how they were doing.
-In London on 11 September 2011, the Duchess attended the 10th anniversary memorial service of the 9/11 attacks, along with Prime Minister David Cameron and the Prince of Wales.
+In London on 11 September 2011, the Duchess attended the 10th anniversary memorial service of the 9/11 attacks, along with David Cameron and the Prince of Wales.
 In November 2011, Camilla travelled with Charles to tour the Commonwealth and Arab States of the Persian Gulf.
-They toured South Africa and Tanzania, and met with those countries' respective presidents, Jacob Zuma and Jakaya Kikwete.
+They toured South Africa and Tanzania and met with those countries' respective presidents, Jacob Zuma and Jakaya Kikwete.